There are no built-in solutions in Euclidea. The app just verifies that the target object is present on the screen.

 Each solution is scored in two types of moves: L (straight or curved lines) and E (elementary Euclidean constructions).
 Points are not taken into account.

 L counts tool actions: constructing a line, a perpendicular, and so on.
 E counts moves as if a construction was made with real compass and straightedge.
-Each advanced tool has its own E cost.
+Each advanced tool has its own E cost (see table).

 The goal is to solve a problem using the minimum number of moves.
-Each level has L and E goals.
-They are independent.
+L and E goals can be satisfied independently.
 A lot of problems have universal solution that satisfies both goals.
 But some problems should be solved twice: one solution to reach L goal and another solution to reach E goal.